Great Karimun: Economics

 The island has strategic geographical importance, as it is near the Straits of Malacca, an international shipping route.
-As the island is strategically located at the border of Singapore and Johor (in Malaysia), Karimun being a part of the Riau Islands also is included the SIJORI Growth Triangle partnership.
-SIJORI (Singapore-Johor-Riau Islands) Growth Triangle is a strategic partnership among Singapore, Johor and Riau Islands that combine the individual and collective strength to improve the subregion attractiveness to investors from both the region and international.
-SIJORI links the infrastructure, capital, expertise and rich culture of Singapore with the natural resources, lands and labour resources of Johor and Riau Islands.
+As the island is strategically located at the border of Singapore and Johor (in Malaysia), Karimun being a part of the Riau Islands is also included in the SIJORI Growth Triangle partnership.
+SIJORI (Singapore-Johor-Riau Islands) Growth Triangle is a strategic partnership among Singapore, Johor and the Riau Islands that combines the individual and collective strength to improve the subregion's attractiveness to investors from both the region and internationally.
+SIJORI links the infrastructure, capital, expertise and rich culture of Singapore with the natural resources, lands and labour resources of Johor and the Riau Islands.

 However, due to the stronger ties between Singapore and Malaysia, Karimun is losing its economic attraction to Singaporean investments.
-Another reason for the loss in attractiveness is the lack of adequate infrastructure in Karimun, especially electricity supply and the lack of transparency in the government administration.
+Another reason for the loss in attractiveness is the lack of adequate infrastructure in Karimun, especially the electricity supply and the lack of transparency in the government administration.